Your shopping cart is currently empty.

 In which direction is the critical day shifting?

-We are Global Footprint Network, a non-profit organization, has justified an action with the annual calculation of the World Exhaustion Day, which is intended to remind us emphatically that there is an equal give and take in nature.
-Those who do not adhere to this rule and live beyond their own means will have to face the consequences.
-The deadline shifts from year to year.
-This year it falls on July 29th.
-Last year, resources were exhausted on August 22nd.
-If we go back a little further, the following balance emerges:
+The Global Footprint Network, a non-profit organization, has started an action with the annual calculation of the world overshoot day, which should remind us that there is an equal give and take in nature.
+Those who do not follow this rule and live beyond their own means will have to bear the consequences.
+The deadline changes from year to year.
+This year it falls on July 28th.
+Last year, resources ran out on July 29.
+If we go back a little further, the following balance sheet emerges:

 - 2019 - July 29th